polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/develop-a-smart-contract.md

 You create projects using `cargo contract` commands.

 For this tutorial, you'll create a new project for the `incrementer` smart contract.

-Creating a new project adds a new project directory and default starter files—also called **template files**—to the project directory.
+Creating a new project adds a new project directory and default starter files — also called **template files** — to the project directory.

 You will modify these starter template files to build the smart contract logic for the `incrementer` project.

 To create a new project for your smart contract: